-When a product is defective, it often takes a consumer sustaining an injury—and potentially a catastrophic one—to discover that the product is not safe.
-Any product can be defective, but those products you use daily at home and at work—cars, tires, prescription drugs, heating systems and appliances, electricity, industrial machines, heavy equipment—pose particular risks because of the unexpected nature of their defects.
+When a product is defective, it often takes a catastrophic injury for the company to discover that the product is not safe for consumers to use.
+Any product can be defective, but those products intended for daily use – like cars, tires, prescription drugs, heating systems, and appliances – pose particular risks because these defects are often unexpected.

 Even if it’s obvious that a product failed and injured someone, the nature of the defect isn’t always clear.
 When victims of a defective product seek justice and compensation for their injuries, they need to retain an attorney with the resources and experience to pick apart the facts of the product defect, identify the party responsible for the defect, bring that party to the table, and make sure the party pays its fair share.

 At Greene Broillet & Wheeler, LLP, our Los Angeles product liability lawyers understand that seriously injured people must focus on healing.
 We represent clients whose lives were permanently altered by an injury caused by defective products.
 Our team has investigated and analyzed countless accidents that were related to product defects, using our vast resources to investigate products and uncover evidence proving that defects caused our clients’ injuries.

 Call our Los Angeles legal team today at (866) 634-4525 or contact us online to schedule a free consultation.

 Who Is Liable for Defective Products?